Fallout (Heroes): Plot

 Mohinder, who has arrived back in New York, gets a call from Eden, who says that she can ease his pain by killing the man responsible for his father's death.
 She goes to Sylar's cell, gun in hand, to command him to kill himself.
 She gets angry, saying she was Chandra Suresh's neighbor.
 Sylar yells, saying she knew what was going on and she could have stopped him.
 Sylar suddenly uses his powers to pull Eden through the glass and chokes her.
 Eden turns the gun to her head.
-Eden succeeded in killing herself with the gunshot before Sylar could absorb her powers, and that Sylar was subdued by Mr. Bennet and the Haitian.
+Eden succeeded in killing herself with the gunshot before Sylar could absorb her powers, and then Sylar was subdued by Mr. Bennet and the Haitian.

 Hiro and Ando meet Isaac at the Burnt Toast Diner, and they begin to discuss their powers.
 Isaac is in dismay that he still cannot see the future unless he's high, but mentions Sylar has been caught.
 Hiro looks up and Ando explains that Charlie Andrews was killed by Sylar.
 Realizing something, Isaac opens a sketchbook, full of pictures of Hiro and Charlie.
 He asks if this is Charlie, and Hiro says that it is.
 Isaac is surprised and thinks that he might have actually painted the future without drugs.
 After several tries, Isaac becomes dismayed that he can't do it without drugs.

 Claire talks to Lyle about her father, but he says they haven't talked.
 She asks if he still remembers what she had told him and he says yes, asks her to stay where she is and tells her he loves her.
 As soon as she hangs up the phone, she is grabbed from behind by the Haitian, who tells her he works for her father and wiped the memories of Lyle, Zach, and apparently her mother all on her father's orders.
 The Haitian tells her that her father sent him to make her forget as well.
 This is the first time the Haitian has been observed to speak, and in fact, the previous dialogue in the episode indicated that Eden and Mr. Bennet didn't even know the Haitian could speak.

-Nathan arranges for Peter's release, but when they leave the police station, Peter begins coughing and collapses, unconscious.
-Peter has what appears to be a vision of New York City.
+Nathan arranges for Peter's release, but when they leave the police station, Peter begins coughing and collapses.

+An unconscious Peter has what appears to be a vision of New York City.
 Peter looks around and the other major characters start appearing out of various places.
 Matt stops Peter and leads D.L., Niki, and Micah away from him.
 Peter looks at his hands which have begun to glow bright orange.
 After Nathan approaches close enough, Peter screams as his whole body turns orange and explodes.